Yubico/webauthn-recovery-extension/README.md

        3. Add `attCredData` to `creds`.

-   3. Let `state` be the current value of the _recovery credentials state counter_.
+   4. Let `state` be the current value of the _recovery credentials state counter_.

-   4. Set the extension output to the CBOR encoding of `{"action": "generate", "state": state, "creds": creds}`.
+   5. Set the extension output to the CBOR encoding of `{"action": "generate", "state": state, "creds": creds}`.

 - `"recover"`,

+   1. If the current operation is not an `authenticatorMakeCredential` operation, return CTAP2_ERR_XXX.

-   1. If the recovery seed key pair `s, S` has not been initialized, return CTAP2_ERR_XXX.
+   2. If the recovery seed key pair `s, S` has not been initialized, return CTAP2_ERR_XXX.

-   2. For each `cred` in `allowCredentials`:
+   3. For each `cred` in `allowCredentials`:

        1. Let `alg = LEFT(cred.id, 1)`.